abrosov-sergey/Micro-SD/README.md

 Data merging is the process of combining data from multiple sources into a unified dataset.

 **Detailed Description:**

-When data comes from multiple sources, such as two .csv files, the system merges them by matching records based on a unique identifier.
+* **Merging Data:** When data comes from multiple sources, such as two .csv files, the system merges them by matching records based on a unique identifier.
 If conflicts arise, such as mismatching identifiers, the system returns an error or requests user intervention.

 ### 4. Metadata and Protocol Management